fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10c.md

 Pressing the "Sign out" tab should remove the user's access token from the storage and reset the Apollo Client's store with the [resetStore](https://www.apollographql.com/docs/react/v2.5/api/apollo-client/#ApolloClient.resetStore) method.
 Calling the <em>resetStore</em> method should automatically re-execute all active queries which means that the <em>authorizedUser</em> query should be re-executed.
 Note that the order of execution is crucial: access token must be removed from the storage <i>before</i> the Apollo Client's store is reset.

+This was the last exercise in this section.
+It's time to push your code to GitHub and mark all of your finished exercises to the [exercise submission system](https://studies.cs.helsinki.fi/stats/courses/fs-react-native-2020).
+Note that exercises in this section should be submitted to the part 3 in the exercise submission system.
 </div>